LiquidZulu/youtube-scripts/go-channel/scripts/introduction-to-go/introduction-to-go.md

 Both of these strategies are flawed, Buggs is not getting all that much territory for his work, he doesnt need to play this safe, he can place his fence posts further apart and fill in where he needs to; Daffy on the other hand, in his super fast play is leaving wide open gaps for Buggs to come in and invade him.
 We can picture an analogy of trying to build a wall in front of an approaching army, you can put down little sections of wall spaced apart and only fill in where the army actually tries approaching.
 The solution here is to find a middle-ground between these strategies&#x2014;you want to play fast, but not too fast, again there are tradeoffs in Go.
 This is our third principle, speed vs strength.

-<a id="org2b11fdf"></a>
+<a id="orga01b4bf"></a>

 # Life and Death

 [black eye in the corner] Black has here a structure we call an eye, it is some piece of territory surrounded by stones.
 Unfortunately for black he is completely surrounded by white stones, so all white has to do to take his group is to poke out his eye like so.
 Consider instead this scenario, where black has two connected eyes, what strategy could white adopt to kill this group?
 He has two options, he can try to poke out the top eye or he can try the bottom one.
 If he tries to poke the top eye the black group would still be alive as it still has that second eye, making this an impossible move for white as he is unable to place a stone into suicide like this&#x2014;the stone would be instantly suffocated.
 But the same issue faces white in the secon eye, he cant poke that one out either&#x2014;so we conclude that this black group is immortal, there is no way for white to poke out both eyes at once because he can only place a single stone per turn.
 This is the principle of life and death&#x2014;two eyes make life.

 [black stones in an arrangement to maybe make two eyes] Now, bearing this in mind, what strategy might white implement to try and kill these black stones?
 White knows that if black gives this group two eyes then it will be immortal, so what can white do?
 Well, let&rsquo;s just consider where black would have to place in order to make those eyes.
 He would clearly have to place here, anywhere else and he hasnt made two eyes, so what if white pre-empts black and places there before him?
 Seems black has no recourse, if he kills the white stone then he can no longer make two eyes, and a few turns later white can successfully poke out his last remaining eye, killing the group.
+Bear this in mind when making groups, you want to try and make sure that you can connect groups with two eyes up so that any expansion off of this meta-group will be immortal.
+The point that black must take in order to ensure that he can make two eyes is called a critical point, and some more complex strucutres may have multiple critical points that black can choose between, the simplest example is to simply stretch the black group out like so, here black may choose any of the spots marked with an X to make two eyes and thus make the group immortal.

-<a id="org3fc4b47"></a>
+<a id="org239d219"></a>

 # Conclusion